OGGM/oggm.github.io/_posts/2022-05-09-6th-workshop-announcement.md

 The workshop fee including meals and accommodation is 5125 NOK.

 ### Packing list
 <b>Workshop necessities</b>
 - Laptop for the hands-on sessions (the wifi connection goes through eduroam)
 - If needed, travel adapter for [power outlet](https://www.power-plugs-sockets.com/norway/)
 - Name tag (e.g. from a previous conference)
 - Indoor shoes/slippers (there are no shoes allowed inside and the floor can be cold)
+- Optionally linen and towel (these can also be rented for 100 NOK at the research station)

 <b>Covid protocol</b>
 - FFP2/N95 masks